-- Budget your cash flow using Profit First.
-The book is available on Amazon, and it has tons of fantastic, free Do-It-Yourself tips and techniques.
-You can also visit ProfitFirstProfessionals.com to request a referral to someone who can assist you with the setup.
+- Budget your cash flow.
 Similar to eating right and working out, the sooner you begin and decide to stick with it, the sooner you will see results on the health of your bottom line.
-Profit First will also make sure that the tax man never comes knocking.
+Working with your financial professional to create a clear plan for profitable cash flow will also make sure that the tax man never comes knocking.

 - Focus on your dream.
 Why did you decide to get into this business?
 Was it to spend hours each day beating your head against the wall that is your bookkeeping process?
 Didn’t think so.
 You are allowed to focus on what you do best, and delegate the things that are not your primary forte.
 You can grow your weaknesses by inches, but you can improve your strengths by miles.
 Focus on your passion, your vision, and the joy that you bring to others.
 There are other people in the world with different strengths who will be happy to do the same for you.
 Find the connections and relationships that will help your business thrive, not just survive.

 If you are a tour company operator who would like to participate in great conversations on business strategy for your industry, please join the Cultural and Adventure Tour Leaders Business Strategy Group on Facebook.
 Membership in the group is free.
 To learn more about Polymath and their business education resources, visit www.Polymath.com.
 To learn more about Traditions Mexico, visit www.TraditionsMexico.com.